thiagomdiniz/zabbix-query-layer/README.md

 # zabbix-api-query-layer

 A Flask (Python) application to simplify data extraction from Zabbix.
-It is an API that abstracts the ".get()" calls to the Zabbix API.
+It is an API that abstracts the ".get" calls to the Zabbix API and allows you to make multiple requests to the Zabbix API with just one request.

 ## Run the application with Docker